-If you are involved in an eminent domain, condemnation, or inverse condemnation case in the State of Texas, let the attorneys at Barron, Adler, Clough & Oddo, LLP put their combined 80+ years of experience to work for you.
+If you are involved in an eminent domain, condemnation, or inverse condemnation case in the State of Texas, let the attorneys at Barron, Adler, Clough & Oddo, LLP put their combined 100+ years of experience to work for you.
 Our team of attorneys practices only one type of law: eminent domain.
 We possess the legal knowledge, creativity, innovative spirit, resources and experience to help you reach a desired resolution.
-Contact us today through our contact form or by calling our Austin or Houston office to speak with an eminent domain lawyer.
+Contact us today through our contact form or by calling our Austin office to speak with a Texas eminent domain lawyer.

-The eminent domain law firm of Barron, Adler, Clough & Oddo, LLP has been helping clients throughout Texas for more than thirty years with eminent domain, inverse condemnation and regulatory taking cases.
+The eminent domain law firm of Barron, Adler, Clough & Oddo, LLP has been helping property owners throughout Texas for more than 35 years with eminent domain, inverse condemnation and regulatory taking cases.
 Our client list includes national, regional, and local landowners, landlords and tenants.
-Most of our cases come from referrals from our past clients and from other law firms that want their clients to benefit from counsel that only work in this narrow area of law.
-Through the years, our Texas attorneys have handled some of the largest and most legally significant eminent domain and condemnation cases in the state, in cities including Arlington, Austin, Corpus Christi, Dallas, El Paso, Fort Worth, Houston, Lubbock, Plano and San Antonio.
+Most of our cases come from referrals from our past clients, real estate brokers and from other law firms that want their clients to benefit from counsel that only work in this narrow area of law.
+Through the years, our Texas eminent domain attorneys have handled some of the largest and most legally significant eminent domain and condemnation cases in the state, in cities including Arlington, Austin, Corpus Christi, Dallas, El Paso, Fort Worth, Houston, Lubbock, Plano and San Antonio.